Taro leaves: Health Benefits, Nutrients & Uses

 Studies in the west show that Indians are susceptible to metabolic disorders despite being predominantly vegetarians.
 This is why type 2 diabetes is very common even among people living with more or less normal body weight in India.
 There are many reasons for the higher prevalence of diabetes in those living with normal body weight, like central obesity or accumulation of visceral fat and fat buildup in internal organs like the liver, pancreas, and other organs.
 Indians are also quite likely to be living with various gut issues.

-It appears that regular consumption of Taro leaves may regularize gut function, provide dietary fiber, help prevent irritable bowel disease and bloating, and also provide vital micronutrients.
+It appears that regular consumption of Taro leaves (Arbi ke patte) may regularize gut function, provide dietary fiber, help prevent irritable bowel disease and bloating, and also provide vital micronutrients.
 Additionally, Taro leaves contain anti-nutrients – these are substances that slow down the absorption of glucose and fats and thus prevent insulin resistance.

 Another way in which Taro leaves benefit is by their high content of antioxidants.
 These antioxidants help prevent various disorders and organ damage and slow down aging.

 Though many practitioners have known that Taro leaves can help prevent and manage diabetes, but clinical evidence has been missing.
 However, things are changing fast.
 Some new in-vivo studies show that regular intake of Taro leaves juice may also help manage diabetes and reduce blood glucose levels.
+Some studies also states that Taro or Arbi ke patte is a starchy vegetable that is high in carbohydrates.
+So, taro may induce gas, eating in moderation which would be beneficial for individuals.

 Taro leaves good for heart health